Give for Texans – Michael’s Story

-He was admitted to the intensive care unit of Texas Health Presbyterian Hospital Dallas on March 17 with a fever, cough and shortness of breath.
+He was admitted to an intensive care unit on March 17 with a fever, cough and shortness of breath.
 As it turned out, that day began a months-long ordeal for Michael as he fought one of the earliest and worst cases of COVID-19 in Dallas.

 Michael’s condition began deteriorating, and he was placed on a ventilator and in a medically induced coma for 30 days.